 3. Working With Your Clients As An Advisor

 The third way of working with your clients is as their Advisor.
 Generally, this happens when the client has initiated the setup of Calxa (sometimes on advice from the accountant).

 The client can then add their accountant to Calxa using the Free Advisor option, so they can review the setup, look at reports and give advice on the operation of the business.
 In this scenario, the client is the main user of Calxa and can adjust budgets when they want.
 They can run their own reports at any time and are in full control.

-The role of the accountant is to review and advise, rather than to do – though that is still possible.
+The role of the accountant is to review and advise, rather than to do.
+However, there may be times when a hands-on approach is relevant.
 The accountant as Free Advisor does have permissions to make changes to the Calxa setup to get the best result for the client.

-We’ve outlined here 3 ways of working with your clients: as teacher, as a guide or as an advisor.
-Some clients want you to manage everything and there the guide is the best role; some want you to kick things off and then leave them to it and that is suited to acting as a teacher; others will come to you for advice and that’s where the advisor role works best.
+We have outlined here 3 ways of working with your clients: as a Teacher, as a Guide or as an Advisor.
+Some clients want you to manage everything and there the Guide is the best role.
+Others want you to kick things off and then leave them to it and that is suited to acting as a Teacher.
+Then there are others again, that will come to you for advice and that’s where the Advisor role works best.

 You may not fit neatly into just one role.

-Often the accountants working with Calxa will adopt different roles with different clients – because they all have varying needs.
+Often the accountants working with Calxa will adopt different roles with different clients.
+This is purely because they all have varying needs.

-Our goal is to support you in working with your clients in whatever way is best to help them succeed in their business.
-We realise the importance of your relationship with them and see Calxa as an important tool to help build that relationship for everyone’s benefit.
+Here at Calxa, our goal is to support you in working with your clients in whatever way is best to help them succeed in their business.
+We realise the importance of your relationship with your clients and see Calxa as an important tool to help build and strengthen that relationship for everyone’s benefit.